Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Do not lift anything heavier than 10 pounds.
 Avoid any stomach-straining exercises until your healthcare provider says it's OK.

-Avoid strenuous chores, such as vacuuming or lifting full bags of garbage, until your doctor says it’s okay.
+Avoid strenuous chores, such as vacuuming or lifting full bags of garbage, until your doctor says it’s OK.

 Climb stairs slowly and pause after every few steps.

-Start an exercise program 1 week(s) after discharge.
+Start an exercise program 1 to 2 weeks after discharge.
 You can benefit from simple activities, such as walking or gardening.
 Ask your doctor how and when to get started.

 Ask your healthcare provider when you can expect to return to work.

 Continue the coughing and deep breathing exercises you learned in the hospital.

 Shower as needed.
-But avoid baths, swimming pools, and hot tubs for 2 weeks after going home.
+But avoid baths, swimming pools, and hot tubs for 1 to 2 weeks after going home.
 This helps prevent infection of the incision site.

 Keep the incision clean and dry.
 Wash the incision gently with mild soap and warm water.
 Then gently pat the incision dry with a towel.

 Follow your doctor’s instructions about caring for the dressing covering your incisions.

 If your doctor used Steri-Strips (small white adhesive strips) to close the incision, do not remove them.
 Let the strips fall off on their own.
 If they don’t come off within 2 weeks after you were sent home, call your doctor.

 Take your medications in crushed or liquid form for 3 weeks after surgery and as instructed.

 Keep in mind that your medications will need to be adjusted as you lose weight.
 Ask your doctor about what changes you should make in your medications.

 Learn to take your own pulse.
 Keep a record of your results.
 Ask your doctor which readings mean that you need medical attention.